Islamabad High Court Orders To Delete Azam Khans Name From Stop List - UrduPoint

 Petitioner Azam Khan had made a mistake if he chose not to appear before it.

-The court subsequently ordered to remove his name from the no fly list, adding that he would not go anywhere as he was a government servant.
+The court subsequently ordered to remove his name from the no fly list, adding that he wouldn't go anywhere as he was a government servant.

 It may be mentioned here that Azam Khan had adopted stance in his plea that he wanted to travel abroad but he came to know that his name was on no fly list.